Finding a Top Financial Advisor Firm in Asheville, North Carolina

 Dixon Hughes Goodman Wealth Advisors has its main office in Asheville, seven more offices in North Carolina, and another several offices in six more southern states.
 The team in Asheville includes advisors who have professional certifications such as certified public accountant (CPA), personal financial specialist (PFS) and certified financial planner (CFP).

 Overall, the fee-only firm serves about twice as many non-high-net-worth individuals as high-net-worth ones.
 Its clients also include corporate pension and profit-sharing plans, charitable institutions, foundations and endowments.
-There is no minimum investment requirement, and the vast majority of accounts are on a discretionary basis.
+There is no minimum investment requirement, but there is a minimum annual fee of $5,000.
+The vast majority of accounts are on a discretionary basis.

 Dixon Hughes Goodman Wealth Advisors Background